 Ivan Pepelnjak wrote an excellent piece “On I-Shaped and T-Shaped Skills” which highly influenced the things I have decided to focus on.
 I enjoy “routing and switching” which is why I worked to obtain skills to the expert level in that area.
-Yet, I am constantly learning and rounding out my skillset in other areas as well, such as the fundamentals of automation, wireless, datacenter technologies, and more.
+Yet, I am constantly learning and rounding out my skillset in other areas as well, such as the fundamentals of service provider technologies, automation, wireless, datacenter technologies, and more.

 The computer network represents the arteries of the modern business environment, with the data flowing across as the lifeblood.
 By having expert level networking knowledge, and fundamental knowledge of what interacts with the network as a whole, I am in a better position to help an organization thrive on produced and consumed data.